 We have a rigorous selection process to become part of our egg donor program.
 This includes a thorough questionnaire regarding personal and family health, education, ob/gyn history, career, and talents.
 Once this information is reviewed by our egg donor committee, the donor’s ovarian reserve is tested through an AMH test.
 The next steps include a medical exam and interview, as well as a genetic carrier screen and testing for various diseases and conditions.

 The egg donor process

-Egg donation involves the full treatment of in vitro fertilization or IVF.
+Egg donation involves the full treatment of in vitro fertilization (IVF).
 Once a donor is selected, any screening that has not been completed is done.
 The donor is fully informed of the risks and benefits of the procedures involved.
-Next, the donor’s cycle is scheduled, and she begins injectable gonadotropin treatment, including monitoring with ultrasound and blood test.
+Next, the donor’s cycle is scheduled, and she begins injectable gonadotropin treatment, including monitoring with ultrasound and blood tests.
 She then has an egg retrieval done under anesthesia.
 The embryos are created with the sperm of the recipient’s partner or sperm donor.
 The embryos may be transferred into the recipient in a fresh or frozen cycle.

 If a recipient selects a donor who has previously cycled and has frozen eggs, the eggs are thawed, fertilized, and the embryos are transferred to the recipient.

 The egg donor recipient is treated with estrogen, usually vaginally.
 This also can be administered by mouth, a patch or an injection, depending on her response.
 Once her lining is determined to be mature based on ultrasound observation, progesterone is started, and the embryo transfer time is selected.